deathtothecorporation/plunder-docs/setup/installation.md

 > If your system does not or cannot run `nix`, you would need to install the Haskell and its build tool, `stack`, as well as `lmdb` and `zlib`.
 Once these requirements are satisfied, you can `stack install` at the root of the Pallas repo.
 > **Once again, we highly recommend docker or nix for now**.
 Once the runtime matures, running Pallas will be as easy as running a single binary.

-{% hint style="warning" %}
-TODO: is the above true? "running Pallas will be as easy as running a single binary."
-{% endhint %}

 Because the current runtime is somewhat experimental, enormous time has not been invested into portability just yet.
 As a result, using `nix` is the most straightforward way to get Pallas running. (installing and configuring `nix` is outside the scope of this guide.
 We recommend using Docker if you're unable to use `nix`)